Long Caye at Glover’s Reef

 Each cabana has single or double beds, a solar-powered light, and a porch with hammocks and lounge chairs (see the island accommodations page for more photos and information).

-Our dining hall features solar and wind-powered lights and music, propane stoves and solar-powered refrigerators to chill our water, beer, soda, and wine… as well as our extensive library.
+Our dining hall features solar and wind-powered lights and music, propane stoves and solar-powered refrigerators to chill our water, beer, soda, wine, as well as our extensive library.

 We drink filtered rainwater, and we bathe with well water pumped by the sun (not heated, the showers are about 75 degrees).
 Composting toilets complete this ecologically friendly set-up.
 Our spacious island (13.5 acres) and idyllic facilities ensure your comfort without compromising the adventure of living on an undeveloped and uncrowded island.
 Best of all, there is a hammock waiting for you under the palms.
 See our island facilities page for more detail.